Kelvin-Ben/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore React App: add reducers and actions
-In this step, I will configure your Redux Store and write actions and reducer for adding and removing books.
-> In the previous project I developed the add book and remove book features directly in my application using Redux and React state.
+# A Bookstore application built with REACT, REDUX AND JAVASCRIPT
-> Now I refactored my code to use the Bookstore API to add and remove books.
+> Bookstore application built with REACT, JAVASCRIPT, and CSS.
+It lets you add and remove books.

 ## Built With

-- Major languages: HTML/CSS and Javascript
+- HTML
+- CSS
+- javaScript
-- Frameworks:- REACT-REDUX
+- React

 ## Live Demo (if available)